liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 ## Feedback for the Survey and Wiki

 Thank you for all the kind words about the wiki and the survey.
-There was also one person from Japan who apparently also contributed to the LAH JP Wiki, yeah sometimes wikis just copy stuff from each other don’t we.
+There was also one person from Japan who apparently is a contributor to the LAH JP Wiki. <span class="masked">Yeah, sometimes wikis just copy stuff from each other don’t we.</span>

 And on to the other feedbacks and suggestions